rm3web/rm3-docker/README.md

 Release Status
 --------------

-This is currently in PRE-ALPHA state, defined as:
+This is currently in ALPHA state, defined as:
-* I'm not yet trying to run this in production, so you definitely shouldn't.
+* I'm running it in production
-* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool.
-* Security and stability bugs are to be expected.
-You probably don't want this exposed on the public internet
-* Key features are missing.
-* The basic structure of code is assumed to be unstable and any APIs are subject to change

-The next milestone is ALPHA, defined as:
 * Key features are not missing
-* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool.
+* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool (but I'm going to try very hard to avoid that)
 * Security and stability bugs are to be expected.
 * Some stable internal APIs will be present.

+The next milestone is BETA, defined as:
+* Key features are not missing
+* Any data you put in here should be able to be migrated with an offline migration where you need to shut down the site momentarily
+* Stability bugs are to be expected.
+* Stable APIs will be present.

 How to get started?
 -------------------